NASA X-38: Cancellation

 Severe cost overruns plagued the ISS program during its development and construction during the late 1990s and early 2000s.
 To bring costs under control the International Space Station Management and Cost Evaluation (IMCE) Task Force was created.
 The task force introduced a new concept known as "American Core Complete", whereby the U.S. would unilaterally reduce the previously agreed-upon American contributions to the ISS while retaining its role as the controlling member of the International partners.
 Core Complete (as opposed to the originally planned "Station Complete") deleted the American Habitation Module, the American CRV, and Node-3 from the ISS design without any negotiations with international partners.
 NASA Administrator, Sean O'Keefe, appointed by President George W. Bush, stated in December 2001 that he intended to adhere to the recommendations of the IMCE, including the implementation of Core Complete.
 The X-38 project cancellation was announced on April 29, 2002 as a cost-cutting measure in accordance with the IMCE's recommendations.

 The Core Complete concept was roundly criticized by many experts at the time since a majority of development work on the X-38 had been completed.
 The prototype space vehicle was approximately 90% complete at the time it was cancelled.

 Legacy and vehicle redeployment

-The X-38 V-132 is now on permanent loan from NASA to the Strategic Air and Space Museum at Ashland, Nebraska.
+The X-38 V-132 is now on permanent loan from NASA to the Strategic Air Command & Aerospace Museum at Ashland, Nebraska.